-(5) The Peer Group Cumulative TSR set forth in this table utilizes a custom group of peer companies (the "Peer Group"), which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.
-The Peer Group comprises Carriage Services, Inc., Hillenbrand Inc., Matthews International Corp., and Park Lawn Corporation.
+The Peer Group Cumulative TSR set forth in this table utilizes a custom group of peer companies (the "Peer Group"), which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2024.
+The Peer Group in 2024 comprises Carriage Services, Inc. and Matthews International Corp. as Hillenbrand spun off their industry related business and Park Lawn Corporation is no longer a public company.
+The Peer Group in 2020-2023 comprises Carriage Services, Inc., Hillenbrand Inc., Matthews International Corp., and Park Lawn Corporation.
 TSR is determined based on the value of an initial fixed investment of \$100.
 Total return data assumes reinvestment of dividends.

-(6) We believe normalized earnings per share drives the performance of the Company and enhances shareholder value.
-Normalized Earnings per Share is calculated by applying a targeted effective tax rate of approximately 24% to the Company's calculation of its reported diluted earnings per share and further adjusting to exclude certain non-routine items as described in the Performance Measures section of the Compensation Discussion and Analysis (CD&A) on page 47.
+We believe normalized earnings per share drives the performance of the Company and enhances shareholder value.
+Normalized Earnings per Share is calculated by applying a targeted effective tax rate of approximately 25.1% to the Company's calculation of its reported diluted earnings per share and further adjusting to exclude certain non-routine items as described in the Performance Measures section of the Compensation Discussion and Analysis (CD&A) on page 42.
 The following is the list of the metrics used by the Company to link the compensation of our NEOs to Company performance.

-2023 Compensation Metrics (discussed in detail in the Compensation Discussion & Analysis section)
+2024 Compensation Metrics (discussed in detail in the Compensation Discussion & Analysis section)